sidharth3/dl-cnn-covid/README.md

 #### External Libraries used:
-- Item  Pytorch
+- Pytorch
-- Item  openCV (for data augmentation only)
+- openCV (for data augmentation only)
-- Item  matplotlib
+- matplotlib
-- Item  skimage
+- skimage

 Main Submission with plots and results - Final_Notebook.ipynb